Virtual Reality in Cinema

 We can shoot high-resolution videos using special rigs involving multiple cameras in different directions.
-We shoot videos simultaneously through each camera, covering different direction from different cameras.
-Using specialised software, we stitch this video to form a spherical format.
-When users are placed in the centre of this sphere, they see the video all around them.
+We shoot videos simultaneously through each camera, covering different directions from different cameras.
+Using specialized software, we stitch this video to form a spherical format.
+When users are placed in the center of this sphere, they see the video all around them.
 Perhaps some of us have been to dome theatres where the video is projected on half-sphere all around us and we feel to be a part of the video.

 360 panoramic videos or spherical videos provide a similar experience.
 Users feel to be a part of the video and present at the situation.
 They can look around in any direction.

 Present limitations of 360 videos are, users cannot change their positions and cannot interact with the video.
 They remain fixed in the center and just can look around.
 They cannot influence or change the video.